 You stayed there for twenty-three years until they found

-made you jump to tabasco (50,000), and all the other hormone treatments and scans and meds and metastises never got you
+All the other hormone treatments and scans and meds never got you

 past a perfect pequin (75,000).

-Until you died.
+Until after death.
 Then, your Scoville rating soared,

 producing one red hot chili mama.